Identify the recessive phenotype.

 Numeric hygiene

-Hardy-Weinberg flashcards
+Hardy-Weinberg Flashcards

 Every fifth card advance triggers an ad placeholder with a three-second countdown before the next card appears.